Kingdom of England: Union with Scotland

+Government

 Territorial divisions

 The counties of England were established for administration by the Normans, in most cases based on earlier shires established by the Anglo-Saxons.
 They ceased to be used for administration only with the creation of the administrative counties in 1889.

 Unlike the partly self-governing boroughs that covered urban areas, the counties of medieval England existed primarily as a means of enforcing central government power, enabling monarchs to exercise control over local areas through their chosen representatives – originally sheriffs and later the lord-lieutenants – and their subordinate justices of the peace.

 Counties were used initially for the administration of justice, collection of taxes and organisation of the military, and later for local government and electing parliamentary representation.

 Some outlying counties were from time to time accorded palatine status with some military and central government functions vested in a local noble or bishop.
 The last such, the County Palatine of Durham, did not lose this special status until the 19th century.

-Although all of England was divided into shires by the time of the Norman conquest, some counties were formed considerably later, up to the 16th century.
+Although all of England was divided into shires by the time of the Norman Conquest, some counties were formed considerably later, up to the 16th century.
 Because of their differing origins the counties varied considerably in size.
 The county boundaries were fairly static between the 16th century Laws in Wales acts and the Local Government Act 1888.
 Each shire was responsible for gathering taxes for the central government; for local defence; and for justice, through assize courts.

 The power of the feudal barons to control their landholding was considerably weakened in 1290 by the statute of Quia Emptores.
 Feudal baronies became perhaps obsolete (but not extinct) on the abolition of feudal tenure during the Civil War, as confirmed by the Tenures Abolition Act 1660 passed under the Restoration which took away knight-service and other legal rights.